NaomiMod/Naomi-GD-Rom-IP-Patcher/README.md

 # Legal disclaimer:

 This project is intended exclusively for educational purposes and has no affiliation with SEGA or any other third party / tools developer.
 NaomiLib format, Naomi-GD-Rom-IP-Patcher, NLOBJPUT and games using it are exlusive property of SEGA.
-Blender NaomiLib importer Addon is a recreative project, no compensation has been offered for research and will not be accepted in any form.
+Naomi-GD-Rom-IP-Patcher is a recreative project, no compensation has been offered for research and will not be accepted in any form.